 But, you absolutely must check your wiring twice before powering the bus!

 Read the modules’ manual and documentations.
 Check the cable.
 Then check again.

 As always, start by soldering the smaller parts (resistors and diodes, then the regulator).

 Then progressively solder the bigger and taller ones.

-Using that method, it’s easier to solder the components flush to the PCB.
-Simply place the components on the PCB, flip it over and let it rest on your workbench and then solder only one pin per component.
-Flip it back, check twice that the orientation and the alignment are correct.
+Using that method, it’s easier to solder the components aligned and flush to the PCB.
+Simply place the components on the PCB, flip it over and let it rests on your workbench.
+Then solder only one pin per component.
+Flip the board back, check twice that the orientation and the alignment are correct.
 If so, solder the remaining pins.

 Diodes and LEDs are polarized.
 The square pad is the Cathode.